-146 Memory Layout
+156 Memory Layout

-2. The Watcom C/C++ "nt" option can be used to specify the name of the code segment regardless of the code model used.
+- 1. The Open Watcom C/C++ "nm" option can be used to change the name of the module.
+This, in turn, changes the name of the code segment when compiling for a big code model. - 2.
+The Open Watcom C/C++ "nt" option can be used to specify the name of the code segment regardless of the code model used.